yahavx/mindreader/mindreader/client/README.md

     * `host`: server host
     * `port`: server port
     * `path`: relative or absolute path to the sample
     * `format`: the format of the sample supplied.
-Optional parameter, defaults to 'pb' (protobuf)
+Optional parameter, defaults to protobuf
+    * `limit`: limit the number of snapshots that can be sent to the server, disabled by default

     Example usage:
     ```pycon